Vipinbadge10/computational-physics/README.md

 (https://github.com/Vipinbadge10/computational-physics/blob/2D-Heat-Equation)

 #### 3. Steller Classification of SSDD17 dataset.
+This project is an implementation of classification algorithms on Steller Datasets and optimizing the Machine Learning models  for better accuracy.

 The source code for this file can be found on Steller Classification branch- (https://github.com/Vipinbadge10/computational-physics/blob/Steller-Classification)